 Some users cannot be deleted if they have associated records that must be preserved.
 In that case, Equip shows Request Deletion instead of the direct delete action.

-To archive a user instead of deleting them, update the user’s Status to Inactive in Access.
+To archive a user instead of deleting them, another authorized admin can update the user’s Status to Inactive in Access.

 Do not treat deletion as the default option.
 In most cases, it is better to archive the user by setting Status to Inactive.